scala/make-release-notes/hand-written.md

 ### Cross-building with sbt 0.13
 When cross-building between Scala versions, you often need to vary the versions of your dependencies.
 In particular, the new scala modules (such as scala-xml) are no longer included in scala-library, so you'll have to add an explicit dependency on it to use Scala's xml support.

 Here's how we recommend handling this in sbt 0.13.
-For the full build, see [[@gkossakowski's](https://github.com/gkossakowski's) example](https://github.com/gkossakowski/scala-sbt-cross-compile/).
+For the full build and Maven build, see [example](https://github.com/scala/scala-module-dependency-sample).

     scalaVersion        := "2.11.0-RC1"